timskillman/VSCode-Csharp/README.md

 **5. Add the launch.json and task.json scripts**

 a.
-When about to run/debug, select 'Create launch.json script', modify it (as below) and save the script
+When about to run/debug, select 'Create a launch.json file', modify it (as below) and save the file ..

 launch.json
 ~~~